Typical session is about 2 hours but we can accommodate longer or shorter sessions.

 Saturday 7:45 am @ Breathe yoga 930 East Ave www.breatheyoga.com

-Periodically (spring 2019 date is to be determined) I will offer a 4 hour workshop to introduce concepts of Chakra's and allow you an experiential process to awaken, balance and understand these unique energy centers in your body.
+Periodically (future dates to be determined) a 4 hour workshop to introduce concepts of Chakra's and allow you an experiential process to awaken, balance and understand these unique energy centers in your body.
 We will accomplish this through the practice of yoga, meditation, aromatherapy and sound healing.
 Participants will leave the class with a sampling of Essential Oils and information they can use to continue Chakra balancing at home.

 Feel free to call me at 585-330-1455 to ask any questions you may have about yoga.